-Working capital was \$5.07 billion as of March 31, 2024, which represents an increase of \$440.4 million compared to our working capital of \$4.63 billion as of June 30, 2023.
-As of March 31, 2024, our principal sources of liquidity consisted of \$4.29 billion of cash, cash equivalents, marketable securities and availability under our Revolving Credit Facility.
-Our liquidity may be affected by many factors, some of which are based on the normal ongoing operations of the business, spending for business acquisitions, and other factors such as uncertainty in the global and regional economies and the semiconductor, semiconductor-related and electronic device industries.
-Although cash requirements will fluctuate based on the timing and extent of these factors, we believe that cash generated from operations, together with the liquidity requirements associated with working capital needs, capital needs, capital expenditures, cash dividends, stock repurchases and other contractual obligations, including repayment of outstanding debt, for at least the next 12 months.
+Working capital was \$5.43 billion as of September 30, 2024, which represents an increase of \$59.9 million compared to our working capital of \$5.37 billion as of June 30, 2024.
+As of September 30, 2024, our principal sources of liquidity consisted of \$4.63 billion of cash, cash equivalents, marketable securities and availability under our Revolving Credit Facility.
+Our liquidity may be affected by many factors, some of which are based on the normal ongoing operations of the business, spending for business acquisitions, and other factors such as uncertainty in the global and regional economies and the semiconductor-related and electronic device industries.
+Although cash requirements will fluctuate based on the timing and extent of these factors, we believe that cash generated from operations, together with the liquidity provided by existing cash and cash equivalents balances, marketable securities and our \$1.50 billion Revolving Credit Facility, will be sufficient to satisfy our liquidity requirements associated with working capital needs, capital expenditures, cash dividends, stock repurchases and other contractual obligations, including repayment of outstanding debt, for at least the next 12 months.

-Our credit ratings as of March 31, 2024 are summarized below:
+Our credit ratings as of September 30, 2024 are summarized below:

 Rating Agency Rating

 Fitch Inc. A

 Moody's Investors Service A2

-S&P Global Ratings А-
+S&P Global Ratings A-

-In December 2023, Fitch upgraded our senior unsecured credit rating from A- to A. Factors that can affect our credit ratings include changes in our operating performance, the economic environment, conditions in the semiconductor and semiconductor equipment industries, our financial position, material acquisitions and changes in our business strategy.
+In December 2023, Fitch Inc. upgraded our senior unsecured credit rating from A- to A. Factors that can affect our credit ratings include changes in our operating performance, the economic environment, conditions in the semiconductor and semiconductor capital equipment industries, our financial position, material acquisitions and changes in our business strategy.